 Featuring 11 different levels of active noise cancellation, the Bose 700 is ideal for gamers with noisy surroundings.
 In addition to gaming, this multifunction headset is suitable for video calls and music playback.
 It has powerful drivers with deep bass.
-The headset features a high quality built-in microphone with a great sound pick-up pattern.
+The headset features a high-quality built-in microphone with a great sound pick-up pattern.
 It’s made of premium materials, featuring a stainless steel headband that stands up to regular use.
 However, this model doesn’t have a mobile app.

 This gaming headset is Bluetooth wireless and comes with a built-in battery that runs for up to 20 hours on a single charge.
 It has built-in Alexa and other voice assistants, supporting effortless voice control.
 Music enthusiasts will be pleased with the one-touch presets for accessing streaming services such as Spotify.
-This model is available in Silver Luxe and Triple Black variants, and it has on-ear controls for intuitive management.
+This model is available in Silver Luxe and Triple Black variants and has on-ear controls for intuitive management.

 Award: HONORABLE MENTION

-WHY WE LIKE IT: Equipped with a sound isolating detachable boom mic, this Discord and TeamSpeak certified headset enhances in-game chatting.
+WHY WE LIKE IT: Equipped with a sound-isolating detachable boom mic, this Discord and TeamSpeak-certified headset enhances in-game chatting.
 It has a desktop application for adjusting sound settings.

 Specially designed for gamers, the Bose QuietComfort 35 Series 2 gaming headset offers a number of advanced features that enhance gameplay.
 This headset supports both wired and wireless connectivity, giving gamers leeway to connect to computers and mobile devices as needed.
-Users who engage in eSports will be delighted with the advanced noise canceling tech on this model.
+Users who engage in eSports will be delighted with the advanced noise-canceling tech on this model.
 This unit features durable, lightweight materials suitable for professional gaming.
 However, the boom mic on this model doesn’t function over Bluetooth.

 This gaming headset comes with a flexible boom mic that can be positioned as needed for optimum sound pickup.
 The microphone is removable, so users can get rid of it to stream music or podcasts conveniently.
 A 2.5 mm plug on this model supports connecting to a wide variety of devices.
-This gaming headset is Discord and TeamSpeak certified, facilitating hassle-free integration with various online platforms, and it has a desktop application for adjusting mic monitoring and tinkering with other sound settings.
+This gaming headset is Discord, and TeamSpeak certified, facilitating hassle-free integration with various online platforms, and it has a desktop application for adjusting mic monitoring and tinkering with other sound settings.

 Award: BEST CUSTOMIZATION OPTIONS